 Students are encouraged to collaborate with other College departments - particularly the full-time programmes in the School of Conservation - making the most of the wide range of specialist knowledge, materials and equipment that is available.
 The Short Course programme also gives you access to a wide range of visiting tutors and specialist techniques to further enhance your studies.

-In the purpose-built workshop, you will have your own workbench and storage for personal tools and equipment.
-Specialist facilities include a separate machine shop and varnishing room.
-You can also use the historic Music Room to practise and play your finished instruments.
+Students on the FdA courses benefit from purpose-built workshops where you will have your own workbench and storage for personal tools and equipment.
+Specialist facilities include a separate machine shop and varnishing room for students specialising in musical instruments and a forge for students on the metalworking course.

-You can pick up a variety of supplies at our on-site Craft Shop, which is open 8.30am - 2pm, 7 days a week.
-It is stocked with fine art supplies and craft materials as well as a variety of art and craft books and greetings cards, all from West Dean College tutors.
+During your course you can pick up a variety of supplies at our on-site Craft Shop, which is open 8.30am - 2pm, 7 days a week.
+It is stocked with fine art supplies and craft materials as well as a variety of art and craft books and greetings cards, all from College tutors.
 Art materials include oil and watercolour paints, specialist brushes and papers and craft materials range from pottery tools to sewing needles and threads.
-You can find both major and local brands including handmade papers and sketchbooks by Khardi, made at a local paper mill in Chilgrove just minutes from the College.
-You can also browse bespoke West Dean College notebooks and a range of aprons, stationery and ceramics by designer Sue Timney.
+You can find both major and local brands including handmade papers and sketchbooks by Khardi, made at a local paper mill in Chilgrove just minutes from the West Dean.
+You can also browse bespoke College notebooks and a range of aprons, stationery and ceramics by designer Sue Timney.

 The dedicated Art and Conservation Library gives you access to over 10,000 books, journals and DVDs.
 There is a local interest section and a general reference area.
 The online catalogue is available throughout the workshops, computer suite and the library itself.